gsaker/Linux-Hardening-Guide/FINAL Guide.md

     done
 fi
 ```
-Look for hidden users, most of these will be system users who are fine but ask George
+Look for hidden users, most of these will be system users who are fine
 ```bash
 #!/bin/bash
 # Define the minimum UID to consider as hidden (e.g., 1000)